Charles-Michel de l'Épée

-Charles-Michel de l'Épée ([ʃaʁlmiʃɛl d(ə) lepe]; 24 November 1712 – 23 December 1789) was a philanthropic educator of 18th-century France who has become known as the "Father of the Deaf".
+Charles-Michel de l'Épée ([ʃaʁlmiʃɛl d(ə) lepe]; 24 November 1712 – 23 December 1789) was an 18th-century French Catholic priest and philanthropic educator who has become known as the "Father of the Deaf".
+He founded the Institut National de Jeunes Sourds de Paris, the first public school for the deaf, in 1760.

 Overview

 Charles-Michel de l'Épée was born to a wealthy family in Versailles, the seat of political power in what was then the most powerful kingdom of Europe.
 He studied to be a Catholic priest.

 L'Épée then turned his attention toward charitable services for the poor, and, on one foray into the slums of Paris, he had a chance encounter with two young deaf sisters who communicated using a sign language.
 L'Épée decided to dedicate himself to the education and salvation of the deaf, and, in 1760, he founded a school.
 In line with emerging philosophical thought of the time, l'Épée came to believe that deaf people were capable of language and concluded that they should be able to receive the sacraments and thus avoid going to hell.
 He began to develop a system of instruction of the French language and religion.
 In the early 1760s, his shelter became the world's first free school for the deaf, open to the public.

 Though L'Épée's original interest was in religious education, his public advocacy and development of a kind of "Signed French" enabled deaf people to legally defend themselves in court for the first time.

 L'Épée died at the beginning of the French Revolution in 1789, and his tomb is in the Church of Saint Roch in Paris.
 Two years after his death, the National Assembly recognised him as a "Benefactor of Humanity" and declared that deaf people had rights according to the Declaration of the Rights of Man and of the Citizen.
 In 1791, the Institution Nationale des Sourds-Muets à Paris, which L'Épée had founded, began to receive government funding.
 It was later renamed the Institut St. Jacques and then renamed again to its present name: Institut National de Jeunes Sourds de Paris.
 His methods of education have spread around the world, and l'Épée is seen today as one of the founding fathers of deaf education.

 After L'Épée's death, he was succeeded by Roch-Ambroise Cucurron Sicard, who became the new head of the school.